 With the integration of Instagram this will put a stronger focus on influencer marketing.
 With brands and products readily available to purchase directly on the platform.
 This could drastically increase the ROI of influencer marketing.
 With sales figures even easier to track from time and money spent collaborating with content creators with large followings.

-Facebook also announced they will be working closely with their partners such as Shopify, BigCommerce, WooCommerce, ChannelAdvisor, CedCommerce, Cafe24, Tienda Nube and Feedonomics to give small businesses a hand in managing their Facebook Shops.
+Facebook announced they will be working closely with partners such as Shopify, BigCommerce, WooCommerce, ChannelAdvisor, CedCommerce, Cafe24, Tienda Nube and Feedonomics.
+To give small businesses a hand in managing their Facebook Shops.